What is a Grade Point Average (GPA)? Why is a Good GPA Important?

 3.67

-In India, we simply divide the scores into distinctions and divisions with distinctions being excellent, the first division being good and so on.
+In India, we divide the scores into distinctions and divisions, with distinctions being excellent, the first division being good and so on.
 For America, the standards for your grades are also defined.
 Usually, to pass a course, you require a GPA of 2.0 and above.
-Less than that is considered failing and would require you to retake the subject.
+A score below that is considered failing and would require you to retake the subject.
 This is not standard, however, and is different for different universities/ colleges/ schools.
-Some schools or professional courses might require you to have a minimum GPA of 2.75.
-A good GPA in the US admissions context can be categorized as follows:
+Some schools or professional courses might require a minimum GPA of 2.75.
+A good GPA in the US admissions context can be categorised as follows:

 Remember, some universities might have higher GPA requirements for specific programs.